lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

 Create a file _requirements.txt_ in the root folder of your repository

-From the Odoo.sh editor, create and open the file ~/src/user/requirements.txt.
+From the Konvergo ERP.sh editor, create and open the file ~/src/user/requirements.txt.

 Or, from your computer, create and open the file ~/src/odoo- addons/requirements.txt.